The X Factor (British TV series) series 14

-Judges and presenters
+Judges and Presenter

 In December 2016, Louis Walsh confirmed he would continue to judge the series through 2018, stating he had signed through "the next two years".
 That same month, both Sharon Osbourne and Nicole Scherzinger cast doubt on their return, with Osbourne citing her dual-work on The Talk, and Scherzinger stating: "I can't confirm that I'm going to [be back] but I think if I did return it would have to be with this panel because I'm really close with this panel. [...]
 I've really enjoyed myself and we're really close."
 On 13 April 2017, Cowell announced his intentions to retain the same judging panel for the fourteenth series.
 In June 2017, it was announced that the judging panel would remain the same as the previous series.

 Dermot O'Leary returned for his tenth series as presenter.
 On 23 June 2017, it was announced that Britain's Got Talent judge Alesha Dixon would appear as a guest judge for the first day of Manchester auditions, due to Scherzinger having a "previous diary commitment".
 Five days later, on 28 June, it was announced that Dixon would once again appear as a guest judge, this time for Osbourne, who was unavailable due to a long-standing back injury.
 Cowell arrived late to the London auditions on 4 July 2017, due to an illness.
 On 29 October 2017, Dixon reappeared as a guest judge on the Sunday live show, this time filling in for Cowell, who was absent recovering from an injury during the weekend.